Questions & Answers (Q&A)¶

 On analyzing output results:

-Make sure the problem-solving process has been successfully completed, reaching optimality (console log and solver log file provide information on this).
+Make sure the problem-solving process has been successfully completed, reaching optimality (the console log and the solver log file provide information on this).

 Check the level of the overall system variables in the output energy balance files (e.g.,